dylanleclair/word-games/README.md

 At the end, I merged (SHA: a01b260f) changes 3-6 to the main branch.

-All that's left is a bit of housekeeping - specifically, making the formatting of this readme a lot nicer (SHA: 651b0ce, ) and commenting all my code (SHA: ).
+All that's left is a bit of housekeeping - specifically, making the formatting of this readme a lot nicer (SHAs: 651b0ce, 1569517) and commenting all my code (SHA: add2fe1).